 To deal with the election of Directors.

-This item was taken out of agenda order as time was running short, so the remainder of the meeting could be devoted to discussing waste and any other business.
-Mr Ravi Joshi and Mr Kevin Herrmann were willing to continue serving as Directors and there were no objections to this.
+Directors do not now need to retire by rotation and both Mr Ravi Joshi and Mr Kevin Herrmann were willing to continue serving as Directors.
 No other owners present volunteered to act as Directors.